15 ggplot2

 ggplot(data = penguins[!is.na(penguins$sex), ]) +

-y = bill_length_mm)) +
+geom_point(aes(x = flipper_length_mm, y = bill_length_mm)) +

 facet_grid(sex ~ species)

-mapping = aes(x = body_mass_g),
+geom_histogram(aes(x = body_mass_g),

-facet_wrap(~species, ncol = 1)
+facet_wrap(~ species, ncol = 1)

-mapping = aes(x = body_mass_g),
+geom_histogram(aes(x = body_mass_g),

-facet_wrap(~species, ncol = 1) +
+facet_wrap(~ species, ncol = 1) +

 theme_minimal()

-mapping = aes(x = body_mass_g),
+geom_histogram(aes(x = body_mass_g),

-facet_wrap(~species, ncol = 1) +
+facet_wrap(~ species, ncol = 1) +

 theme_minimal() +